New & Used Maserati GranTurismo: In Depth

 GET A FREE PRICE QUOTE

-The Maserati GranTurismo is offered as either a luxurious, powerful coupe, or the “GranCabrio” convertible.
+The Maserati GranTurismo is offered as either a luxurious, powerful coupe, or as a soft-top GranTurismo Convertible (also called GranCabrio).
 Power comes from a Ferrari-derived V-8, and it comes appointed with premium options, like custom-fitted luggage.
 It competes with the Ferrari California, Porsche 911, and Aston Martin Vantage.

-For the full details on the 2014 Maserati GranTurismo, read our review.
+For the full details see our review of the 2014 Maserati GranTurismo.

 For 2007, the Maserati GranTurismo replaced the Maserati Coupé, and it offers as much performance as its predecessor with more refinement.
 You can see the close resemblance between the GranTurismo coupe and the Quattroporte sedan, but any similarities end there; the GranTurismo has an attractive sports-coupe silhouette, in a design that you might expect of an Italian exotic.
 Up close, the low front end and the flared rear fenders in particular make its profile a thing of beauty, particularly in convertible form.